 Over a half-century, researchers have tracked a steady, consistent drop in sperm counts among men in Westernized countries.
-This isn’t news to many, particularly since a much publicized 2017 review of research illustrated the decline in sperm among men in North America, Europe, Australia and New Zealand.
-But why is it happening?
+This isn’t news to many, particularly since a much publicized 2017 review of research illustrated the decline in sperm among men in North America, Europe, Australia, and New Zealand.
+But why are sperm counts dropping?
 Experts still debate that.
 Or at least, they debate the most significant factors contributing to the decline.

 Most experts agree that even if you have a low sperm count, you’re probably still able to conceive a baby.
 The bad, or more complicated, news is that decreasing sperm count is what the authors of the 2017 study, published in Human Reproduction Update, have called a “canary in the coal mine” in terms of men’s overall health.
 That’s because low sperm counts are associated with a greater risk for health problems such as cancer and earlier death.
 In addition, although humans probably won’t die out in our lifetime (at least, not because of low sperm counts), the decline does have real-world consequences for men today.